 Endocrinology is once again soliciting nominations for early-career reviewers (either self-nominated or nominated by a colleague) for the 2020 academic year, accepting these nominations now through November 1, 2019.
 To be considered as an Early-Career Reviewer (ECR) for Endocrinology, researchers must have received a PhD and have published at least three papers, with one or more as first author or co-first author.
 This is a great opportunity for early-career researchers, since traditionally, there is little to no opportunity to practice reviewing skills before those in the early stages of their careers are invited to formally review a submission.

 Formerly, principal investigators would ask postdoctoral fellows, and even some advanced graduate students, to help them review papers on their behalf.
 According to Mario G. Oyola, PhD, of the Uniformed Services University of the Health Sciences in Bethesda, Md., this behavior is less observed today, as the confidentiality agreement between the reviewer and the journal in question becomes increasingly honored and enforced.
-“Opportunities, such as those proposed by the [early-career review program], offer a platform on which trainees can not only learn the skills required for conducting a proper review, but also distill their personal reviewing style and perhaps even approach their own science from the more critical viewpoint of a reviewer.”
+“Opportunities, such as those proposed by the [early-career review program], offer a platform on which trainees can not only learn the skills required for conducting a proper review, but also distill their personal reviewing style and perhaps even approach their own science from the more critical viewpoint of a reviewer,” he says.

 And the opportunities provided by this program are myriad.
 Early-career reviewers get to see what’s at the forefront of the endocrine sciences and read manuscripts that they wouldn’t have had the chance to otherwise.
 It also provides a valuable network of well-respected endocrinologists from which to learn.
 “You see the quality of science and writing that gets submitted to a well-respected journal like Endocrinology, and you can use your experience in reviewing and reading the other reviews to improve both your science and writing,” Tobiansky says.